timetoleafs/radiodelay4bowen/index.md

 2) An audio cable*

-	* Depending on your device you may need an audio cable to connect it to your computer, so either a 3.5mm cable (for headphone/aux/line outputs), a TosLink, HMDI etc. If you're using the same computer to delay the radio feed and play the audio, you don't need a cable.
+	* Depending on your device you may need an audio cable to connect it to your computer, so either a 3.5mm cable (for headphone/aux/line outputs), a TosLink, HDMI etc. If you're using the same computer to delay the radio feed and play the audio, you don't need a cable.

 **Apps:**